 Node 3: 10.0.0.30

-The project consists in running a Fabric Job to monitor a Kafka Messaging Queue, on which network QoS alarms are continuously published and streamed by a source external to the Fabric Cluster.
+The project consists of running a Fabric Job to monitor a Kafka Messaging Queue, on which network QoS alarms are continuously published and streamed by a source external to the Fabric Cluster.

-In turn, each message, which can consists of hundreds of entries, will be handled by the Fabric Cluster as follows:
+In turn, each message, which can consist of hundreds of entries, will be handled by the Fabric Cluster as follows:

 Assuming an incoming message rate of 3 messages per second and an average message size of 1MB, it becomes clear that a specific node (let's say Node 1) handling this job needs to be allocated, since on-going strong i/o capabilities for read/write operations in commonDB tables are essential to meet higher performance requirements.